almtorres805/User_level_thread_library/README.md

 Phase 3: Semaphore API
 The Semaphore API introduces scheduling to the user-level thread library.
 Semaphores manage shared resources, in this case, the CPU/thread of execution.
 A binary semaphore is implemented with a count and a blocked queue for waiting threads.

-Four functions are defined: create(), destroy(), down(), and up().
-The create() function initializes a semaphore with an initial count.
-The destroy() function checks for NULL semaphores and non-empty blocked queues before destroying a semaphore.

 The sem_down() function, or 'P' operation, claims a resource from the semaphore, changing its count to 0 if available.
 The sem_up() function, or 'V' operation, releases a resource, changing the count to 1 and unblocking waiting threads.